 Opening Hours: Daily from 09.00 am to 4.30 pm, closed on Tuesday

 Ticket Price: Check the official website for ticket prices

 Tipu Sultan’s Summer Palace

-Located across the street from the city market, the summer palace was constructed by Tipu Sultan, although the original “fort” was constructed in the early 1500s.
+Located across the street from the city market, the summer palace was constructed by Tipu Sultan in 1791.

-Tipu Sultan’s two-story summer palace is magnificently crafted completely from teak and features decorations and carvings so intricate you’ll find yourself doing double takes around every corner.
+Tipu Sultan’s Summer Palace is magnificently crafted completely from teak and features decorations so intricate you’ll find yourself doing double takes around every corner.